nwillems94/recipes/_dinners/med-style-eggplant-pasta.md

 Arrange eggplant slices in a colander and sprinkle with enough salt to lightly coat; drain for about 10 minutes.
 Rinse eggplant and pat dry with paper towels.
 Chop eggplant into cubes.
 Bring a large pot of lightly salted water to a boil.
 Cook pappardelle at a boil until tender yet firm to the bite, about 10 to 11 minutes; drain.
-Heat 1 1/2 tablespoon olive oil in a skillet over medium heat; cook and stir eggplant, adding more oil if eggplant gets dry, until browned, 5 to 10 minutes.
+Heat half olive oil in a skillet over medium heat; cook and stir eggplant, adding more oil if eggplant gets dry, until browned, 5 to 10 minutes.
 Transfer eggplant to a bowl, reserving oil in the skillet.
 Heat remaining oil in the same skillet; cook and stir onion and garlic until golden, about 10 minutes.
 Return eggplant to skillet and season with oregano; cook and stir for 1 minute more.
 Mix tomatoes, vinegar, salt, sugar, and black pepper into eggplant mixture; cover skillet and simmer sauce until eggplant is softened, about 10 minutes.
 Mix sauce with pasta in a bowl; top with mozzarella cheese and basil.